blueburncz/BBMOD/docs_src/index.md

 BBMOD is an advanced 3D rendering solution for GameMaker Studio 2.
-It consists of a custom model and animation file formats (`*.bbmod`, `*.bbanim`), a model convertor (BBMOD CLI), a powerful and easy to use GML library, as well as PBR shaders using which you can render models textured in professional, industry standard software.
+It consists of a custom model and animation file formats (`*.bbmod`, `*.bbanim`), a model converter (BBMOD CLI), a powerful and easy to use GML library, as well as PBR shaders using which you can render models textured in professional, industry standard software.